mitchellygonzalez/tech-blogster/README.md

 * [Questions](#questions)

 ## Description
 Tech-Blogster is a Model-View-Controller based application that is deployed onto heroku.
-Users can create an account, publish their blog posts, and comment on other blog post as well.
+Users can create an account, publish their blog posts, and comment on other blog posts as well.
 Similar to a Wordpress site, developers can use it to cover topics that are popular or may be of interest to other developers.
+This application deploys via the website below.
+See screenshots attached below for a viewpoint of the application itself.

 ## Link
 - Link to deployed heroku application: